AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Media review/Overview.md

 Overview
 =============================

 ApsaraVideo VOD provides media review features.
-These features include intelligent review, manual review, and security review.
+These features include manual review, and security review.
 This topic describes the benefits, features, scenarios, and preparations of ApsaraVideo VOD review.

 Overview
 -----------------------------

 Media resources uploaded may violate the content laws and regulations.
-ApsaraVideo VOD provides a full range of media review services such as intelligent review, manual review, and security review configurations for videos, audios, images, and texts.
+ApsaraVideo VOD provides a full range of media review services such as manual review, and security review configurations for videos, audios, images, and texts.
 These automated and intelligent features can reduce the risks of illegal and non-compliant content such as terrorism, politically sensitive content, pornography, and violence.
 These features can also lower the cost of labor that is required to review content.

 Benefits of ApsaraVideo VOD review
 -------------------------------------------------------